SeisComP/common/libs/seiscomp/processing/magnitudes/descriptions/global_ml.rst

 By default, the mean is calculated from the station magnitudes to form the network magnitude.

 Configuration
 -------------

+Set the configuration and calibration parameters in the global bindings similar to :ref:`global_mlv`.
+Instead configuring lots of global bindings profiles or station bindings one line per parameter can be added to the global module configuration (:file:`global.cfg`).

-Set the configuration and calibration parameters in the global bindings.
-Add ML to the list of computed amplitudes and magnitudes in the configuration of :ref:`scamp` and :ref:`scmag` and in :ref:`scesv` for visibility.
+Add ML to the list of computed amplitudes and magnitudes in the configuration of :ref:`scamp` and :ref:`scmag` and in :ref:`scesv` or :ref:`scolv` for visibility.